 Which documents are schools allowed to request during enrollment?

 Schools are allowed to request proof of residency in the school district and proof of age.
 However, the district may not prevent or discourage a child from enrolling based on the documentation presented, such as a foreign birth certificate.
-For detailed information on what is and is not acceptable, see this fact sheet from the U.S. Department of Education, as well as the following video interview with immigration attorney Roger Rosenthal.
-(The transcript of this interview is also available.)
+For detailed information on what is and is not acceptable, see the following guide published by the California School Board Association: Legal Guidance: Providing All Children Equal Access to Education, Regardless of Immigration Status.

 Laws and Policies: Immigrant Students in U.S. Schools